Water sensory play has been my lifeline for the last eight years of parenting. – so, let’s scoop the sea!

+Water sensory play has been my lifeline for the last eight years of parenting.
 What would I do without it?
 I am honestly not sure.
-Water sensory bins have helped us get over the late morning hump and the lull after a nap.
+Water sensory bins have helped us overcome the late morning hump and the lull after a nap.
+And with so many ways to play – it never gets old.
+Scoop the Sea water sensory play is a fun summer idea you don’t want to miss.

+Water tables and water play is the key that unlocks independent and child-led play.
 And since repetition is the foundation of building intelligence at any age – let’s keep water sensory play on repeat!

-Boundless benefits to sensory water play
+Boundless benefits to sensory water play:

 - Calms overwhelmed children